 The Disability Resource Center (DRC) provides a broad range of personalized services to people with disabilities, learning disabilities, or attention deficit/hyperactivity disorder.
 Services include pre-admission information, orientation, assistance with registration, personal attendant referral, assistance with alternative testing, lending of tape recorders and adaptive equipment, advocacy, and personal counseling.
 Students may schedule appointments for assistance with developing various study skills, receive coaching in time management and setting goals, or test taking skills.
 The office also maintains a large multimedia library of disability resources and organizes learning strategy groups.

 The DRC provides information and referrals for disability-related questions and issues.
 In addition, the office makes recommendations to offices and departments regarding reasonable accommodations.
 Particular emphasis is placed on assisting students in developing their talents and abilities in preparation for professional and graduate training and for employment.
 Professional staff of the DRC are also available to meet with prospective students and their families who may be considering attending the University at Albany.
-The DRC also interacts with local, state and federal agencies concerned with disability issues.
-The office is located in the Campus Center, Room 137 and can be reached at (518) 442-5490 or (518) 442-3366-TDD.
-Visit our web page at https://www.albany.edu/studentlife/dss.
+The DRC also interacts with local, state, and federal agencies concerned with disability issues.
+The office is located in the Campus Center, Room 137 and can be reached at (518) 442-5490.
+Visit our web page at http://www.albany.edu/studentlife/dss

 Multicultural Student Success